8 Common UX Mistakes That Can Ruin Your App

 Design your interface as simple as possible.
 Users do not have time to invest in a single app to understand its functioning.
 If they find your app too complicated to use, they will abandon it altogether.
 You need to draw their attention to your app’s solutions and no complications.
 To retain users, make the interactions with your app easier by using common and easily understood icons.

 6. Lack Of Information On Users

 Related read: The reason for Duolingo’s grand success: Superior UX

 I cannot stress enough on it, only deep research can empathize you with the end users.
 Even the most successful designers allot good time to research to certain they are relatable.
 You want users to use your app.
 So give them something they are familiar with or design it such that it looks relatable.

 Arrange all the elements in your app in a visual hierarchy.
 This is one concept not followed by many designers.
 Hence, the app suffers.
 Layout the hierarchy of your app structure, so you know which part needs more attention.

+This is one of the most common UX mistakes.
 Boost your app’s design by users’ feedback.
 Regularly registering feedback from your audience will always benefit a UX designer.
-Ask for comments and reviews regularly, along with feedback, as it will increase the popularity of your app on app stores
+Ask for comments and reviews regularly, along with feedback, as it will increase the popularity of your app on app stores.

 What You Need To Do: